 The submission of information to appointed bodies in accordance with Article 45 shall be in a format to be provided by the Agency.
 The submission format shall address the following elements:

 1.2.
-Identification of the mixture and of the submitter
+Identification of the mixture, submitter and contact point

 Product identifier